cisagov/Malcolm/docs/third-party-logs.md

 The important bits to note in this example are the settings under [`output.logstash`](https://www.elastic.co/guide/en/beats/filebeat/current/logstash-output.html) (including the TLS-related files described above in **Configuring Malcolm**) and the `_malcolm_beats` value in [`tags`](https://www.elastic.co/guide/en/beats/filebeat/current/add-tags.html): unless creating a custom [Logstash pipeline](contributing-logstash.md#LogstashNewSource), users probably want to use `_malcolm_beats` in order for logs to be picked up and ingested through Malcolm's `beats` pipeline.
 This applies regardless of the specific Beats forwarder being used (e.g., Filebeat, Metricbeat, Winlogbeat, etc.).

 Most Beats forwarders can use [processors](https://www.elastic.co/guide/en/beats/filebeat/current/defining-processors.html) to filter, transform, and enhance data prior to sending it to Malcolm.
 Consult each forwarder's [documentation](https://www.elastic.co/beats/) to learn more about what processors are available and how to configure them.
 Use the [Console output](https://www.elastic.co/guide/en/beats/filebeat/current/console-output.html) for debugging and experimenting with how Beats forwarders format the logs they generate.

+## <a name="Syslog"></a>Syslog

+Malcolm can accept [syslog](https://en.wikipedia.org/wiki/Syslog) messages directly.
+During [configuration](malcolm-hedgehog-e2e-iso-install.md#MalcolmConfig), select **customize** when prompted **Should Malcolm accept logs and metrics from a Hedgehog Linux sensor or other forwarder?** to specify whether Malcolm should accept syslog over TCP, UDP, or both, and the respective ports on which the messages should be accepted.

+Other options for configuring how Malcolm accepts and processes syslog messages can be configured via environment variables in [`filebeat.env`](malcolm-config.md#MalcolmConfigEnvVars).

 ## <a name="ThirdPartyUpload"></a>Uploading Third-Party Logs